solchef/examples/supabase-onboarding-emails/README.md

 This example is adapted from the [Supabase Next.js Auth & User Management Starter](https://github.com/supabase/supabase/tree/cae0b20cce0ca270a724fcffce83b4a642135323/examples/user-management/nextjs-user-management) and adds additional functionality using [Trigger.dev](https://trigger.dev).

-Now when a user signs up and confirms their email address, they will receive 3 "onboarding" emails over 2 days using [Resend.com](https://resend.com) and [Trigger.dev](https://trigger.dev)
+### Example Job: When a user signs up and confirms their email address, they will receive 3 "onboarding" emails over 2 days using [Resend.com](https://resend.com) and [Trigger.dev](https://trigger.dev)

 This demonstrates how to use: